reisjr/aws-id/devops/README.md

 * Choose the Deployment group you have created on the previous session
 * Choose the Actions -> Deploy new revision
 ![step2_2](/devops/images/lab_codedeploy_2_step_2.png)
-* Choose the Revision Location: s3://aws-codedeploy-us-east-1/samples/latest/SampleApp2_Linux.zip
+* Choose the Revision Location to point to a new version
+  * s3://aws-codedeploy-us-east-1/samples/latest/SampleApp2_Linux.zip
-* Click Deploy on the bottom of the page
+* Click Deploy at the bottom of the page